Professor of Biometry, Faculty of Medicine, University of Helsinki, FIMM Vice-director, CoECDG Director

 The Ripatti group studies genome-wide variation and its relation to complex traits and diseases, with a particular focus, but not limited to, on cardiovascular diseases and metabolism.
 We build on our understanding of genome-wide variation, Finnish genetically and epidemiologically well-profiled cohorts and knowledge and development of statistical and computational tools, and aim at identifying variants, genes and genetic loci modifying complex disease risks.
 We also study ways to translate the findings into potential intervention targets and comprehensive disease risk assessments.

-MD, PhD, Associate professor (Docent), CoECDG Vice-director
+MD, PhD, Docent, CoECDG Vice-director and research director, FIMM

 The research of the Botnia Study Group aims at characterizing the genetic and environmental factors predisposing to diabetes and its complications.
 In addition to unraveling the complex interacting metabolic pathways, we hope to find tools for individualized prevention and treatment of diabetes.
 The Botnia Study is led by Prof. Leif Groop and Dr. Tiinamaija Tuomi.